jeetsukumaran/DendroPy/doc/source/tutorial/taxa.rst

 The :class:`~dendropy.dataobject.dataset.DataSet` object, representing a meta-collection of phylogenetic data, differs in one important way from all the other phylogenetic data objects discussed so far with respect to taxon management, in that it is not associated with any particular :class:`~dendropy.dataobject.taxon.TaxonSet` object.
 Rather, it maintains a list (in the property :attr:`~dendropy.dataobject.char.DataSet.taxon_sets`) of *all* the :class:`~dendropy.dataobject.taxon.TaxonSet` objects referenced by its contained :class:`~dendropy.dataobject.tree.TreeList` objects (in the property :attr:`~dendropy.dataobject.char.DataSet.tree_lists`) and :class:`~dendropy.dataobject.char.CharacterMatrix` objects (in the property :attr:`~dendropy.dataobject.char.DataSet.char_matrices`).

-With respect to taxon management, :class:`~dendropy.dataobject.dataset.DataSet` objects operate in one of two modes: "unbound taxon set" mode and "bound taxon set" mode.
+With respect to taxon management, :class:`~dendropy.dataobject.dataset.DataSet` objects operate in one of two modes: "detached taxon set" mode and "attached taxon set" mode.

-Unbound (Multiple) Taxon Set Mode
+Detached (Multiple) Taxon Set Mode
 ----------------------------------

-In the "unbound taxon set" mode, which is the default, :class:`~dendropy.dataobject.dataset.DataSet` object tracks all :class:`~dendropy.dataobject.taxon.TaxonSet` references of their other data members in the property :attr:`~dendropy.dataobject.char.DataSet.taxon_sets`, but no effort is made at taxon management as such.
+In the "detached taxon set" mode, which is the default, :class:`~dendropy.dataobject.dataset.DataSet` object tracks all :class:`~dendropy.dataobject.taxon.TaxonSet` references of their other data members in the property :attr:`~dendropy.dataobject.char.DataSet.taxon_sets`, but no effort is made at taxon management as such.
-Thus, every time a data source is read with a "unbound taxon set" mode :class:`~dendropy.dataobject.dataset.DataSet` object, by deault, a new  :class:`~dendropy.dataobject.taxon.TaxonSet` object will be created and associated with the :class:`~dendropy.dataobject.tree.Tree`, :class:`~dendropy.dataobject.tree.TreeList`, or :class:`~dendropy.dataobject.char.CharacterMatrix` objects created from each data source, resulting in multiple :class:`~dendropy.dataobject.taxon.TaxonSet` independent references.
+Thus, every time a data source is read with a "detached taxon set" mode :class:`~dendropy.dataobject.dataset.DataSet` object, by deault, a new  :class:`~dendropy.dataobject.taxon.TaxonSet` object will be created and associated with the :class:`~dendropy.dataobject.tree.Tree`, :class:`~dendropy.dataobject.tree.TreeList`, or :class:`~dendropy.dataobject.char.CharacterMatrix` objects created from each data source, resulting in multiple :class:`~dendropy.dataobject.taxon.TaxonSet` independent references.
-As such, "unbound taxon set" mode :class:`~dendropy.dataobject.dataset.DataSet` objects are suitable for handling data with multiple distinct sets of taxa.
+As such, "detached taxon set" mode :class:`~dendropy.dataobject.dataset.DataSet` objects are suitable for handling data with multiple distinct sets of taxa.

 For example::